AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.rst

 manually.

 The sample applications are examples of a *confidential client*.
-Such clients provide a user ID and secret that are authenticated against the directory.
+Such clients provide a user Id and secret that are authenticated against the directory.
 The sample code includes several placeholder strings.
 You must replace these placeholders with the authentication-related values you received from OSIsoft.
 The strings are found in the ``Constants.cs`` file.